ppipada/flexigpt-app/docs/requirements/assistant_ux.md

 - Tools and Knowledge: availability and chat defaults only.
 Selection is per turn, see Composer.

   - Managed via dropdowns (select-only, no freeform).
 Selections persist for the chat and are used by default on each turn.
-  - Details and larger sets are managed in a non-blocking drawer.
+  - Details and larger sets are managed in a advanced params modal.

 - System prompt: